intralotbr/_docs/api-keno-revenda.md

 - cep : *(required)* A string containing customer CEP.
 It must be between 30000-000 and 39999-999.
 - birthdate : *(required)* A string containing customer Birthdate.
 It must be 18 years age.
 Format can be m/d/y or d-m-y
 - phone : *(required)* A string containing customer Cell Phone Number.
-- pix : *(required)* A string with the customer PIX Key.
-If the generated ticket is awarded, the payment will be done through this PIX key.
-The Pix Key must be associated with the customer CPF informed above.
-This key should be first validated through the endpoint `/pix_info`
 - numbers : *(required)* A string containing the desired numbers separated by comma, the list must have at least one number and at max 10 numbers, between 1 and 80.
 - multiply : *(required)* An integer with the desired value to multiple the bet.
 Allowed values: 1, 2, 3, 4, 5, 6, 8, 10, 12, 20
 - draws : *(required)* An integer with the desired value of draws which this bet should participate.
 Allowed values: 1, 2, 3, 4, 5, 6, 10, 20, 50, 100, 200